jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 **Disposal of fish**

 ### 191 Disposal of fish by commercial fishers
-(1A) In this section and section 192, commercial fisher includes a person who holds a high seas fishing permit issued under section 113H.
+(1A) In this section and section 192, commercial fisher includes a person who holds an international fishing permit issued under section 113H.
 (1) No commercial fisher may sell or otherwise dispose of fish, aquatic life, or seaweed, taken by the commercial fisher in that capacity, except—
   (a) to a licensed fish receiver; or
   (b) as provided in subsection (2) or (5); or